-#1 - 10 Faraday, our brand-new residence hall, will be opening in Fall 2013 and will be available for selection at housing lottery by Seniors, Juniors, and Sophomores.
+#1 - Faraday Hall, our brand-new residence hall, opened in Fall 2013 and will be available for selection at housing lottery by Seniors, Juniors, and Sophomores.
 This hall will be similar-style to East Hall, with suites that include kitchens, common rooms, and bathrooms.

 #2 - The meal plan you are eligible for in Founders Hall allows you to eat any of your dinners in the Goats Head Pub and get breakfast/lunch from Outtakes store located in the Founders lobby.
 It also works in all other on-campus dining locations.

 #3 - You are not required to be on a meal plan if you live in Ellsworth, Fuller, East, or 10 Faraday, but it is encouraged to choose a residential or commuter meal plan while living in these areas.

 #4 - Theme Housing Available – you can bypass lottery by creating a theme living area and applying to live in a house with a group of your friends.
 Once accepted you will be given a floor plan to assign yourselves (single and double rooms).
 Some examples of theme housing:

 - Social issues/Community Service (Amnesty International, Big Brother/Big Sister, Habitat for Humanity)

 - Fun stuff (Medieval, Foodie, Intramural Sports, Film Critics, Pep Band)

 #5 -Internet service (speed and reliability) on campus is something that is regularly cited as a huge perk from students that choose to move off campus.

 #6 - If you live in WPI housing you never have to worry about paying your roommates rent if they bail on you.